-Going forward, the move from volume to value-based care will reward health systems that shift patients toward outpatient, virtual, and other lower-cost settings.
-In our prior study, we found that hospitals with greater revenue from quality- and value-based contracts provided more outpatient services than other hospitals.6 While the adoption of value-based care may be slow in some markets, leadership within the US Centers for Medicare and Medicaid Services (CMS) continues to strongly encourage this movement.
+Going forward, the move from volume to value-based care will reward health systems that shift patients towards outpatient, virtual and other lower-cost settings.
+In our prior study, we found that hospitals with greater income from quality- and value-based contracts provided more outpatient services than other hospitals.6 While the adoption of value-based care may be slow in some markets, leadership within the US Centres for Medicare and Medicaid Services (CMS) continues to strongly encourage this movement.
 Seema Verma, administrator for CMS, said: “Value-based payment … is the future.
-So, make no mistake—if your business model is focused merely on increasing volume rather than improving health outcomes, coordinating care, and cutting waste—you will not succeed under the new paradigm.”7
+So, make no mistake—if your business model is focussed merely on increasing volume rather than improving health outcomes, coordinating care and cutting waste—you will not succeed under the new paradigm.”7

 All the interviewed executives agreed that more care will shift out of hospitals in the future.
-They discussed how certain orthopedic and cardiac procedures and populations, among others, do not belong in the inpatient setting, and recognized that hospitals should shift these to alternative settings.
-The reliance on inpatient services, and the shift away from it, varied among the organizations we spoke with.
-The interviewees reported that their share of revenue from inpatient services versus other sources ranged from 35 to 75 percent.
-While many said the inpatient revenue share for their organization should (and will) decline, some thought it would be stable if they get paid more for complex patients who will continue to need treatment in inpatient settings.
+They discussed how certain orthopaedic and cardiac procedures and populations, among others, do not belong in the inpatient setting and recognised that hospitals should shift these to alternative settings.
+The reliance on inpatient services and the shift away from it, varied among the organisations we spoke with.
+The interviewees reported that their share of income from inpatient services versus other sources ranged from 35 to 75 per cent.
+While many said the inpatient income share for their organisation should (and will) decline, some thought it would be stable if they get paid more for complex patients who will continue to need treatment in inpatient settings.

-For those intentionally growing their organizations’ capacity in outpatient and home settings, we found that their strategies fall under two broad categories:
+For those intentionally growing their organisations’ capacity in outpatient and home settings, we found that their strategies fall under two broad categories:

 —President of a health system